danReynolds/EARTH121/lessons/MineralAndEnergyResources.md

 All such traps have two common conditions:

-1. A porous, permeable **reservoir rock** that will yield oil and natural gas in sufficient quantities to make driling worthwhile.
+1. A porous, permeable **reservoir rock** that will yield oil and natural gas in sufficient quantities to make drilling worthwhile.

 2. **Cap rock** such as shale that is virtually impermeable to oil and gas.